 Leaks at homes, apartments, commercial properties, and landscapes can result in thousands of gallons of wasted water, bill increases, and potential property damage if not addressed promptly.
 There are steps residents and businesses can take to reduce the chance of wasteful indoor and outdoor leaks.
 Routine maintenance and repairs can add up to savings on your water bill and help conserve our precious water supplies.

 Automated meters enable the SFPUC to provide customers timely and accurate information about water use down to the hourly level.
 Customers can view their water use through our My Account portal.
 We also use hourly water consumption data to provide courtesy leak alerts.
 We notify the water account holder, property owner, and occupant (if not the same person) of constant water use water use throughout the review period.
-The review period for single family, multi-family (2-5 units) and irrigation accounts is two days of non-stop water use and for commercial and multi-family (6+ units) it is three days of non-stop water use.
-Commercial and multi-family also use criteria in addition to three days of constant use to screen for potential leaks in some specific properties:
+The review period for single family, multi-family (2-5 units), and irrigation accounts is two days of non-stop water use and for commercial, municipal, and multi-family (6+ units) it is three days of non-stop water use.
+Commercial, municipal, and multi-family also use criteria in addition to number of days of constant use to screen for potential leaks in some specific properties:

 - For multi-family properties with four or five dwelling units, we also screen for water use that has exceeded the property's average use for the past 90 days by 50 percent or more.